specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

 ## Create a glossary file

 Two common file formats for a glossary file are a simple CSV file or a more complicated XLF file.
-Other supported file formats include TSV and TAB, XLF.
+Other supported file formats include TSV and TAB.
 You need to create a separate glossary file for each language.
 The terms and phrases in the glossary are case-sensitive.

 ### Create a CSV glossary file